News / Quarantine Protocols That Actually Work

 Before the snake goes into quarantine, inspect it thoroughly.
 Check for mites around the eyes, in the labial pits, under the chin, and around the vent.
 Look for stuck shed, wounds, mouth abnormalities, or discharge.
 Weigh the animal and record it.

 Minimal handling.
 Let the snake settle.
 Watch for mites daily.
 Monitor for respiratory sounds.
-Don't offer food for the first 5-7 days to reduce stress.
+Do not offer food for the first 5-7 days to reduce stress.

 Offer appropriately sized prey.
 Record whether the snake eats and any notes about feeding behavior.
 Continue mite checks.

 By now, most obvious problems will have appeared.
 Continue regular feeding, weight tracking, and observation.
-If you're testing for nidovirus, the second test can be done around week 10-12.
+If you are testing for nidovirus, the second test can be done around week 10-12.

 Has the snake eaten consistently?
 Maintained or gained weight?
 Shown no symptoms of illness?
 If yes to all, and any testing came back negative, the animal can be considered for integration.